lisa-butler/My-Dive-Log/README.md

 **Club Logs:**

 This page is very similar to the personal logs page.
 It displays the dives logged by all divers.
 Their username is present to indicate who logged each dive.
 Dives are in order of most recent first.
 Had this been a project i had more time on, i would have developed a function to filter these results.
-At the bottom of the log there is a button to return the user to the diving officer home page
+At the bottom of the log there is a button to return the user to the diving officer home page.

 ![club_logpage.html](log/static/images/clublog.jpg)

 **Members:**

 This page has the same card theme as the log page.
 It contains a list of the users username, first name, last name and email.
 There is also a button at the bottom of the page to allow the user to return to the diving officer home page.
-Had i had more time i would have developed a way for the user to delete and edit divers details.
+Had i had more time i would have developed a way for the user to delete and edit divers details, for now this must be done through admin.

 ![club_members.html](log/static/images/members.jpg)